MrFriendCS/MrFriendCS.github.io/s1/S1-SDD-NeoPixels/README.md

 * pin for commands is `P0`
 * number of LEDs is 24

-The number of LEDs needs to be changed to the actual number.
+The number of LEDs needs to be changed to the number of actual LEDs.

 ![on start](assets/neopixels3.png "on start")